-Sports are a great way for children and teens to stay healthy and can help them do well in school.
-As a youth sports coach, your actions create the culture for safety and can help lower an athlete's chance of getting a concussion or other serious injury.
-Aggressive and/or unsportsmanlike behavior among athletes can increase their chances of getting a concussion or other serious injury.
-Here are some ways you can help keep your athletes safe:
+As a youth sports coach, your actions can help lower an athlete's chances of getting a concussion or other serious injury.
+Aggressive or unsportsmanlike behavior among athletes can increase their chances of getting a concussion or other serious injury.
+Here are some ways you can help:

-Talk with athletes about the importance of reporting a concussion:
+Talk with athletes about concussion:

-Talk with athletes about any concerns they might have about reporting their concussion symptoms.
-Make sure to tell them that safety comes first and you expect them to tell you and their parent(s) if they think they have a concussion.
+- Set time aside throughout the season to talk about concussion. - Ask athletes about any concerns they have about reporting concussion symptoms. - Remind athletes that safety comes first and that you expect them to tell you and their parent(s) if they think they have experienced a bump, blow, or jolt to their head and "don't feel right."

-Create a culture of safety at games and practices:
+Focus on safety at games and practices: